Defeating Dermatitis

 fight gangrenous dermatitis in chickens

-Giving your birds probiotics will help them fight off harmful bacteria, like Clostridium and staphylococcus aureus, in the gut.
+Giving your birds probiotics will help them fight off harmful bacteria, like Clostridium and Staphylococcus aureus, in the gut.
 Probiotics also help with nutrient uptake.
 When birds pass feed, that's not just affecting their feed conversion, it's depriving them of the nutrients in the feed.

 If your integrator allows you to run vitamins, apple cider vinegar, electrolytes and other treatments, try running those as well for added immune support.
 Along with keeping them hydrated, by inhibiting bad bacteria from overpopulating inside the gut, your birds have a better chance to fight against dermatitis.